SimonMaracine/resource-manager/README.md

 set(RESMANAGER_BUILD_EXAMPLE ON)
 ```

 Check out `example/main.cpp` for some examples.
+Read the source files for some documentation.

 Development takes place on the `main` branch. `stable` is for actual use.